imafish/ddson/plan.md

 6. [ ] use a db to track saved files, and cache them.
 7. [ ] more commands:
    1. [ ] query
+      1. [ ] move to pending tasks to DB
    2. [ ] request
    3. [ ] download
    4. [ ] status